turisto/vytas/_posts/2015-05-11-Web-application-environment-configuration-using-maven-profiles.markdown

 ---

 <p>
-Ok, this bog will be short.
+Ok, this blog post will be short.
 I will just share some small maven code snippets to configure your build and development IDE environment.

 </p>